DUCK251/castingapi/README.md

 ## RBAC Description

 - There are 3 roles and 12 permissions.
 They are described below.
-Test Tokens are in tokens.txt.
+Test Tokens are in setup.sh.

 ### Assistant